5 ways to find a bike in the Netherlands

 Some Dutch municipalities hold a regular sale of all of the unclaimed bikes left at depots in the city.
 This is not true for all municipalities, however, as some will sell the old, unclaimed bikes to businesses willing to refurbish them.
 Of course, if your municipality does not directly sell its unclaimed bikes, you can always buy one through the company refurbishing them.

 In some municipalities, there are even bike sales where residents who have had their bikes stolen and have reported this to the police have the chance to buy a cheap second-hand bike before other residents.
-Buying a bike from a municipality is a good idea, as you know for sure that it has not been stolen.
+Buying a bicycle from a municipality is a good idea, as you know for sure that it has not been stolen.

-So, be sure to check your municipality’s website to see whether they sell the unclaimed bicycles at the bike depot or whether they are refurbished and sold by another company.
+So, be sure to check your municipality’s website to see whether they sell unclaimed bicycles at the bike depot or whether they are refurbished and sold by another company.
 One tip: if there is a municipal bicycle sale, get there early!
 Otherwise, when you turn up, all the good bikes will be gone.

 5. Consult your colleagues and noticeboards

 Lastly, it might be a good idea to consult your colleagues.
-People you meet at your new job may have lived in the city you have just moved to for a while and will, therefore, likely either know the best place to get a bike, have a spare one, or might know someone who is selling theirs.
+People you meet at your new job may have lived in the city you have just moved to for a while and will, therefore, likely either know the best place to get a bicycle, have a spare one, or might know someone who is selling theirs.

 Failing this, you can try the message board at your local supermarket, gym or university.
 There you’ll find a smorgasbord of adverts, and if you’re lucky, a bicycle that you love.